skiadas/WebAppsCourse/notes/pattern_modules.md

 - A module could be swapped with another module that provides the same interface, without affecting the rest of the application.
 - In many object-oriented languages, the role of modules is often performed by classes.

-In Javascript, there are at least 3 different kinds of approaches to modules.
-There are also "ES6 modules", that are part of the ECMAScript 6 specification, but we will not be discussing these here.
+In Javascript these days there are at least 3 different kinds of approaches to modules.

 Manual Modules
   ~ We can build a barebones "module" structure using globals and careful naming.
-This does not require any extra infrastructure, and it is what we have been doing with TaskApp.
+This does not require any extra infrastructure, but it is limited.
+You are also responsible for making sure dependencies are loaded in the correct order.

-CommonJS Modules
+Node Modules
   ~ This module style is used by Node and other mostly server-side technologies.
+It uses two special methods, `require` and `exports`, one for including other modules and the other for exporting functionality to the rest of the world.

+ES6 Modules
+  ~ This type of module was introduces with ECMAScript 6, and they are fully supported by all modern browsers.
+It uses the keywords `import` and `export`

 AMD Modules
-  ~ This is a paradigm that evolved to serve the asynchronous loading needs of client-side applications.
-It requires the use of "amd loaders".
+  ~ This is a paradigm that evolved to serve the asynchronous loading needs of client-side applications, and it requires the use of "amd loaders".
+It is less useful today in the presence of ES6 modules.

-UMD Modules
-  ~ A "Universal Module Definition" has emerged as a collection of ways to merge 2 or more of the above types.
+One of the challenges of Javascript is that these different approaches don't always play well with each other.

 We will now discuss each of these cases in more detail.